Willj221/nrobinson.me/develop-with-po-util.md

 }
 ```

 Here is where you can observe one of the most useful features of po-util, the keyboard shortcuts for Atom.
-If you press `Ctrl + Alt + 1`, Atom will build the project by running:
+If you press `CTRL-ALT-1`, Atom will build the project by running:

 ```bash
 $ po photon build
 ```

-Pressing `Ctrl + Alt + 2` builds the firmware and flashes it to your device over USB using DFU Utilities by running the following, which can also be done from your Terminal:
+Pressing `CTRL-ALT-2` builds the firmware and flashes it to your device over USB using DFU Utilities by running the following, which can also be done from your Terminal:

 ```bash
 $ po photon flash
 ```

-Pressing `Ctrl + Alt + 3` cleans the firmware and removes the `bin/` directory by running:
+Pressing `CTRL-ALT-3` cleans the firmware and removes the `bin/` directory by running:

 ```bash
 $ po photon clean
 ```

-Pressing `Ctrl + Alt + 4` uploads firmware to your device without rebuilding by running:
+Pressing `CTRL-ALT-4` uploads firmware to your device without rebuilding by running:

 ```bash
 $ po photon dfu
 ```

-Pressing `Ctrl + Alt + 5` uploads your firmware Over The Air to any devices listed in your `devices.txt` by running:
+Pressing `CTRL-ALT-5` uploads your firmware "Over The Air" to any devices listed in your `devices.txt` by running:

 ```bash
 $ po photon ota --multi